 Q2: Can you show me the place where [specify the child’s name] spends most of the day when s/he is at home?

-A2: specific place was shown / specific places was not shown
+A2: the specific place was shown / the specific place was not shown

 (ask the following questions only if a specific place was shown)

 Q3 for data collector: Are there any animals present in the areas shown by the respondent?

 Q4 for data collector: Are there any animal faeces or other signs of animal presence (e.g. feathers) visible in the areas shown by the respondent?

 Q5: How often do chickens / goats / pigs … come into this place? (point to the place previously shown by the respondent)

 A5: every day / a few times per week / very rarely / never

 Children’s living areas can be considered “free from the presence of domestic animals” only if: